Leafwing-Studios/leafwing-website/content/post/static-analysis-for-games.md

 Some of our favorite tools at *Leafwing Studios* are:

 * **Strong design goals:** Carefully think through what you're trying to do, and then refer back to your goals regularly.
 Ask if the current rules and options match your goals.
 * **Systems analysis:** What are your feedback loops?
 Where are the interesting choices?
 What tensions exist?
 Is every choice meaningful?
+Do actions lead to tangible consequences?
 * **Complexity budgeting:** Every new system and feature comes with a cost to your players; there is only so much they can understand and remember at once.
 Make sure you've spent your budget wisely.
 Complexity is much more expensive at **run-time** (during active gameplay) than at **compile-time** (during planning).
 * **Tuning levers:** Knobs that are both trivial to adjust after the system has been built and influence the system's balance or feel.
 For example, the amount of damage a particular weapon does.
 * **Balance frameworks:** Use consistent units of power and establish conversion rates between those units of power.
 Separate power budgets by type to avoid entanglement.
 Avoid unnecessary granularity.